Elliot-codling/PiEngine/README.md

     - You can define a music object with PiEngine_9_0_0.music()
     - Track requries [], inside will be a directory of the track
     - Choose which channel to play on
-    - Can be looped through the track indefinitly
-    - If loop is true, the songs can be chosen from randomly
+    - To loop songs, use your (loop object).loop()  Additionally, these songs can be shuffled to randomise the next song
     - PiEngine_9_0_0.music.play() can play a specific song from a track
     - PiEngine_9_0_0.music.stop() will stop the channel from playing